ciniml/m5stack_matter_examples/matter/sleepy_device/README.md

 ## 5. Usage
  -  Connect the Grove cable to the M5NanoC6 on one side and to the Dual BUTTON Unit on the other.
- -  Press the red button (GPIO2) to simulate contact closure of the Matter Contact sensor.
+ -  Press the red button (GPIO2) to simulate Matter Contact sensor closure.